kazhala/dotbare/README.md

 ## Testing

 dotbare is unit tested on a _best effort_ due the nature of fzf which require human input.
+Mock test are coming if I could make it work.

 Some functions may have a lot more coverage than others, so please fire up issues if something went wrong. dotbare uses [bats](https://github.com/bats-core/bats-core) to test individual functions.